hanke580/upfuzz/README.md

 # upfuzz

-> A tool to detect upgrade bugs of distributed systems
+> A tool for testing distributed systems.

 ## Feature
 * Coverage-guided fuzz testing
-  * Collects branch coverage of the cluster to guide the testing process.
+  * Collects branch coverage of the entire cluster
-  * Implements a type system for mutation.
-Users only need to implement their command via the given types, and upfuzz can generate/mutate valid command sequence.
+  * Implements a type system for input generation and mutation.
+(Users only need to implement their command via the given types, and upfuzz can generate/mutate valid command sequence.)
 * Oracle
   * Error/Exception in logs
   * Read Inconsistency Comparison: compare read results between restart/upgrade